DS4Earth/sp2020/docs/_sources/index.rst.txt

     The materials are written in a way that you can follow them step by step exactly as they are written, as long as you use the cloud computing resources that we provide for you (namely JupyterLab Notebooks using Binder or CSC Cloud computing resources).
 Read more about our cloud computing environment from :doc:`here <lessons/L1/course-environment-components>`.
     If you work from your own computer, **you need to adjust the file paths to the data** accordingly.

-.. admonition:: For teachers

-    If you would like to use these materials for your own teaching or develop them further, we highly support that.
-    Please read more about how to do it from :doc:`our licensing terms<course-info/licensing>`.

 .. toctree::
     :maxdepth: 2